stealjs/steal-tools/doc/export.md

 })
 ```

-## exporterTask
+## exportTask

-The first argument is an [steal-tools.exporter.object].
+The first argument is an [steal-tools.export.object].
 Detail about its API and options can be found on its page.

 ## defaults